txn2/kubefwd/README.md

 # kubefwd

-**kubefwd** is a command line utility built to port forward some or all pods within a [Kubernetes namespace]. **kubefwd** uses the same port exposed by the service and forwards it from a loopback ip address on your local workstation. **kubefwd** temporally adds domain entries to your `/etc/hosts` file with the service names it forwards.
+**kubefwd** is a command line utility built to port forward some or all pods within a [Kubernetes namespace]. **kubefwd** uses the same port exposed by the service and forwards it from a loopback IP address on your local workstation. **kubefwd** temporally adds domain entries to your `/etc/hosts` file with the service names it forwards.

 When working on our local workstation, my team and I often build applications that access services by their service names and ports within a [Kubernetes] namespace. **kubefwd** allows us to develop locally with services available as they would be in the cluster.